Let’s just get this out of the way. Direct sales is not easy. If it were, everyone would be successful at it. And, the fact is, most people are not.

 Another reason to have a blog is that it helps you show up in search engine results.
 A blog is great for SEO because it provides content that can be found when your potential customers search for either your brand or solutions that your product provides.

 A word here about Pinterest.
 Pinterest is a search engine, not a social media platform.
 So, be sure to optimize your blog post images for Pinterest and enable rich pins.
 Set up a Pinterest account for your business.
 Then learn how to use it for your direct sales business.
-That’s a whole other blog post, so I’m not going to go in depth about that here.
-But, a quick Google search will bring up tons of posts on how to use Pinterest for your business.

 Here are a few ways to use attraction marketing in your direct sales business: